Miracles are Made: A Real-Life Guide to Autism by Lynette Louise, eBook 2011; with < My Thoughts > by Sara Luker

 22% After five days of neurofeedback Dar began moving his tongue to form new sounds – happy sounds – no cries of numbness or headache pain.
 He stopped punching himself in the face.
 His shifts in state were mostly subtle but – there were all these little things – like him pointing excitedly to the food in the fridge.
 Pointing – I’d been trying to teach that since he was four – he’d finally gotten it.
 He pointed with his whole hand.
 It was so cute.
 Dar was 23 when he learned to point.

-“The brain is responsible for controlling impulses and planning ahead – the hallmark of adult behavior, but the last to mature.
-The volume of gray matter seen in brain images, shows that the brain does not begin to resemble that on an adult until the early 20’s.”
+Becker, R. (2016) believes that the brain is responsible for controlling impulses and planning ahead – the hallmark of adult behavior, but the last to mature.
+And, that the volume of gray matter seen in brain images, shows that the brain does not begin to resemble that on an adult until the early 20’s.

 22% Two years after starting neurofeedback, despite the boundless professionals who insisted he couldn’t learn to talk at such a late age, 25-year-old Dar spoke well enough to be understood by some of the neighbors and even the occasional waitress.
 Best of all, though he occasionally takes rests in his progression of learning, he has never ever again regressed away from what he knows.

-“If you’re someone who focuses on learning and memory, as we do in our lab, we think of reward-seeking as necessary to shaping behavior,” Becker (2016).
+Becker, R. (2016) continues, “If you’re someone who focuses on learning and memory, as we do in our lab, we think of reward-seeking as necessary to shaping behavior.”

 25% I remember driving home from my fourth session and Dar’s twelfth session of neurofeedback.
 It occurred to me that the war against the pain of autism was over – I’d found the key – to my children’s brains and mine.
 I was filled with awe.